 Introduction to Local Authority Housing Finance in England - Webinars

-We are holding webinars entitled 'Introduction to Local Authority Housing Finance in England' between April and May 2020.
+We hold webinars entitled 'Introduction to Local Authority Housing Finance in England'.
 These webinars give an introduction and overview of this important subject and are fully up to date with all developments.

 There are three webinars: